cache2k/cache2k/src/site/markdown/0/UPCOMING.md

     below the maximum capacity.
   * Add missing expiry event, when entry is expired immediately after an update
   * EntryProcessor did not honor expiry times or policy
+  * Remove the output of the build information to standard error

 ## API Changes and new methods